-PAN works to facilitate, support and build participatory evaluation initiatives and partnerships that address HIV, HCV and and related issues in BC and across Canada.
-PAN works within a participatory and community-based evaluation framework.
-In other words, we work to build strong partnerships with key stakeholders, including people with lived experience, community-based organizations, health system decision-makers, and academics across the HIV and HCV sectors.
+Evaluation is an important part of PAN’s work.
+PAN works to facilitate, support and build evaluation capacity and learning-driven culture to help address HIV, hepatitis C, and related issues in BC and across Canada.
+PAN uses a participatory and community-based evaluation framework.
+In other words, we work to build strong partnerships with key stakeholders, including people with lived experiences, community-based organizations, health system decision-makers and academics across the HIV and hepatitis C sectors.

-We provide the following services to our members and the HIV and HCV sectors in BC:
+We provide the following services to our members and the broader HIV and hepatitis C sectors in BC:

-- Evaluation capacity building – works to build tools and learning opportunities for people and organizations who want to learn more about evaluation.
+- Evaluation capacity building – Do you want to learn more about evaluation?
+PAN can assist you in building tools and learning opportunities for people and organizations who want to learn more about evaluation.

-- Evaluation support – does your organization want to conduct an evaluation project but don’t know where to start?
-You can call PAN and discuss potential for support for the planning and implementation of evaluation projects.
+- Evaluation support – Is your organization interested in conducting an evaluation project but doesn’t know where to start?
+Contact PAN to discuss potential support for the planning and implementation of your organization’s evaluation projects.

 If you have an evaluation or program science research idea, we can help.
-Contact Janice Duddy, our Manager of Evaluation and Community-Based Research for more information.
-PAN’s Evaluation work is made possible through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.
+Contact Janice Duddy, our Director of Evaluation and Community-Based Research for more information.
+PAN’s Evaluation work is made possible in part through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.

 For helpful links and tools, see our Evaluation Resources page.